waalid2540/truck-driver-english/replit.md

 - June 18, 2025: Created comprehensive voice selection interface with 8 professional male voices (4 officer, 4 driver) - users can now choose from Adam, Arnold, Drew, Dave for officers and Sam, Antoni, Charlie, Will for drivers with real-time voice previews
 - June 18, 2025: Updated voice selector to accept custom ElevenLabs voice IDs - users can now input any voice ID from their ElevenLabs account for complete personalization with testing functionality
 - June 18, 2025: Created comprehensive voice ID management system that fetches voices directly from user's ElevenLabs account, displays voice libraries with visual selection, and provides manual ID input as backup option
+- June 18, 2025: Implemented complete user authentication system with Replit Auth - users can now log in with their Replit accounts for secure access
+- June 18, 2025: Integrated Stripe payment system for premium subscriptions with unlimited AI coaching, premium voices, and advanced analytics
+- June 18, 2025: Added professional landing page for non-authenticated users showcasing key features and benefits
+- June 18, 2025: Updated database schema to support user authentication with PostgreSQL sessions and Stripe customer/subscription management
+- June 18, 2025: Created subscription management interface allowing users to upgrade to premium features and manage billing

 ## User Preferences